Skip Navigation

 Specific Challenges with Nexus and ExtJS

 When applying these rules specifically to Nexus - and its underlying UI framework, ExtJS - there are a few issues that actually work against the best practices when creating Selenium locators.
-For example, ExtJS automatically generates ID attributes for the underlying HTML elements that it creates when using the various UI components such as a popup dialog box, form container, or sliding "drawer" which is present on the left hand side of Nexus.
+For example, ExtJS automatically generates ID attributes for the underlying HTML elements that it creates when using the various UI components, such as a popup dialog box, form container, or sliding "drawer" present on the left hand side of Nexus.

 Working with ExtJS and the Page Object Pattern